Consensys/doc.teku/docs/HowTo/Prepare-for-The-Merge.md

 ## Configure the execution client

-Before The Merge, an [execution client](../Concepts/Merge.md#execution-clients) is required for validators to get deposits for block proposals.
+Before The Merge, validators require an [execution client](../Concepts/Merge.md#execution-clients) to get deposits for block proposals.
-Block proposals are intermittent, and a validator can get the data from other blocks if its execution client is offline for some reason.
+Block proposals are intermittent, and a validator can get the data from other blocks if its execution client is offline.

 After The Merge, execution clients will play a more crucial role in executing transactions.
-Service providers that provide execution layer access won't be adequate for a beacon node to continue to function on the network.
+Service providers that provide execution layer access, such as Infura, won't be adequate for a beacon node to continue to function on the network.
-You must set up an execution client for each beacon node you maintain.
+You must set up an execution client for each beacon node you maintain, using the following steps.
 You can use any execution client with Teku.

+!!! note "Notes"

+    - After The Merge, a beacon node won't be able to have a failover execution client; a validator client will need a beacon node and execution client pair to provide failover functionality.
+    - When planning your solution, take into account that the traffic between the execution client and beacon node will be relatively high.

+### 1. Configure the execution endpoint

-Configure the execution client for Teku by setting [`ee-endpoint`](../Reference/CLI/CLI-Syntax.md#ee-endpoint) in the Teku configuration file.
+Specify the execution client endpoint using [`ee-endpoint`](../Reference/CLI/CLI-Syntax.md#ee-endpoint) in the Teku configuration file.
 This can replace [`eth1-endpoint`](../Reference/CLI/CLI-Syntax.md#eth1-endpoint-eth1-endpoints).

 !!! important